 Why Wednesday Night is the New Friday

 So, why has the night before Thanksgiving turned into an absolute rager?
-Well, it’s all about timing, and a bunch of fired-up college students.
-You see, as all these young scholars set aside their finger-paint and return home for break, they quickly realize that they’re locked-up with their parents.
-And what better way to spend that first night with your loving parents than to escape immediately and go party with idiot friends at a local dive-bar?
-Absolutely none.
+Simple: timing and college kids.
+When college scholars put down their finger-paints and return home for Thanksgiving break, they quickly realize that they’re stuck at home with Mom and Dad.
+And what better way to embrace this sudden captivity than to escape immediately and party with their high school crew at the local dive bar?

 The Perfect Storm for a Celebration

 They say Drinksgiving wasn’t really recognized until 2007.
-That’s about when the term started showing up in the interweb.
-But if you talk to some salty BarWarriors, they’ll tell you that that’s total bullshit.
-These Old Salts have provided 100% verification that, as younger idiots, they were partying to the max as far back as the early 90’s.
-That’s when Gen-X could throw down without worrying that the photo of them puking Jager from their nose would end up on HR’s hot desk.
+That’s about when the term started showing up on the interweb.
+But if you talk to some seasoned BarWarriors, they’ll tell you that’s total bullshit.
+These Old Salts have provided 100% verification that Gen-X was partying hard on Thanksgiving Eve as far back as the early 1990’s.

 But since those ancient, pre-historic times, the party has been surging thanks to social media.
-We grabbed these numbers from the Tampa Bay Times: “2017 beer sales went up 270% and liquor sales went up 114% on the Wednesday before Thanksgiving compared to the week before in 2016.
-Food sales only went up 28% in the same time period.”
+We grabbed these numbers from the Tampa Bay Times.
+According to them, beer sales on the Wednesday before Thanksgiving in 2017 rose by 270%, liquor sales jumped 114%, and food sales increased a meager 28% compared to the week prior.
+Translation?
+People are going to bars, not restaurants, on this sacred holiday-eve.

 Social Media Frenzy